Nuitka/Nuitka/README.rst

 ******************

 Remember, this project needs constant work.
-Although the Python compatibility is insanely high, and test suite works near perfectly, there is still more work needed, esp. to make it do more optimization.
+Although the Python compatibility is insanely high, and the test suite works near perfectly, there is still more work needed, esp. to make it do more optimization.
 Try it out, and when popular packages do not work, please make reports on GitHub.